GuiFay/unb-agenda2/README.md

-A CRUD for Contacts building an Agenda for Android
+A CRUD for contacts building an Agenda for Android

 Developed by:
 	- Caique Peixoto
 	- Renato Rangel
 	- Lucas Severo
 	- José Pedro
+	- Vinicius Franco

-Universidade de Brasilia - Faculdade do gama - Desafio Positivo - Treinamento
+Universidade de Brasilia - Faculdade do Gama - Desafio Positivo - Treinamento